-To improve scalability while retaining some form of centralized guidance, many recent works adopt a centralized-training–decentralized-execution (CTDE) paradigm, where each intersection is an agent with its own executable policy, but training is assisted by a centralized critic or server.
-One line of work employs global critics or value-decomposition structures: for example, \citep{BIE2024104663} propose a collaborative MARL method with a spatio-temporal graph attention network and value decomposition to learn a joint value function over heterogeneous intersections while deploying decentralized policies at execution time; and \citep{SONG2024104528} use a counterfactual multi-agent actor–critic approach in which a centralized critic leverages joint observations to compute counterfactual advantages for each intersection actor.
-A second line introduces explicit parameter-server or federated mechanisms: \citep{REN2024121111} propose a two-layer coordinated RL scheme where local agents send experience to a central learner that optimizes a coordination policy and broadcasts updated parameters back to the intersections, while \citep{Li2025} design a federated DRL framework in which intersection agents periodically upload locally trained models to a central server for aggregation and then receive a global model for continued training and decentralized execution.
-Other CTDE approaches emphasize neighborhood structure in the agent design: \citep{CAI2025126938} models each intersection as an interpretable multi-agent RL controller that conditions on local and neighboring information, yet still relies on a central learner that aggregates experience across agents during training while policies are executed locally at each intersection.
+To improve scalability while retaining some form of centralized guidance, many recent works adopt a centralized-training–decentralized-execution (CTDE) paradigm, where each intersection is an agent with its own policy, but training is assisted by a centralized critic or server.
+One area of study employs global critics or value-decomposition structures: for example, in \citet{BIE2024104663}, a collaborative MARL method is proposed with a spatio-temporal graph attention network and value decomposition to learn a joint value function over heterogeneous intersections with decentralized policies at execution time; and \citet{SONG2024104528} use a counterfactual multi-agent actor–critic approach in which a centralized critic leverages joint observations to compute counterfactual advantages for each intersection actor.
+Another area introduces explicit parameter-server or federated mechanisms: \citet{REN2024121111} propose a two-layer coordinated RL approach where local agents send experience to a central learner that optimizes a coordination policy and broadcasts updated parameters back to the intersections, while \citet{Li2025} design a federated DRL framework in which intersection agents periodically upload locally trained models to a central server for aggregation and then receive a global model for continued training and decentralized execution.
+Other CTDE approaches emphasize neighborhood structure in the agent design: \citet{CAI2025126938} models each intersection as an interpretable multi-agent RL controller that conditions on local and neighboring information, yet still relies on a central learner that aggregates experience across agents during training while policies are executed locally at each intersection.